bendzz/OtherGame/README.md

 -Voila.
 'Play' button is in top middle.

--To enable realtime Dynamic Global Illumination, copy the file 'ConsoleVariables.ini' into: C:\Program Files\Unreal Engine\4.6\Engine\Config\
+-(UNTESTED IN ENGINE V4.6.1) To enable realtime Dynamic Global Illumination, copy the file 'ConsoleVariables.ini' into: C:\Program Files\Unreal Engine\4.6\Engine\Config\